 Formatting a report involves highlighting certain data to enhance analysis, as well as changing the overall display or look and feel of a report.
 You can:

 Using the banding option, you can group rows or columns of report data using colors to enhance readability and make it easier to identify business concepts on which you would like to focus.

-MicroStrategy’s autostyles are collections of formatting choices that can all be applied at the same time with a single click.
+MicroStrategy’s auto styles are collections of formatting choices that can all be applied at the same time with a single click.

 Thresholds are cells of data that are formatted differently from the rest of the data on a report; the formatting is applied dynamically, whenever the report is re-executed.
 Thresholds highlight particular data in a report by displaying special cell formats, symbols, images, or replacement text.
 Thresholds highlight particular data in a report by displaying special cell formats, symbols, images, or replacement text.

-Threshold images cannot be viewed in Desktop, although all other threshold formatting, such as symbols and replacement text, can be viewed in Desktop.
+Threshold images cannot be viewed in Desktop, although all other threshold formattings, such as symbols and replacement text, can be viewed in Desktop.
 To see threshold images you have added to a report, view the report in MicroStrategy Web.
 Threshold images are also visible if the report is placed in an HTML document or Report Services document in Desktop or Web.